Getting Started

 Warning:

-pig repo setwill backup and clear existing repository configuration, then add required repositories, implementing Overwrite semantics — please be aware!
+pig repo setwill back up and clear existing repository configuration, then add required repositories with overwrite semantics.

 Or choose the gentler pig repo add to add needed repositories: